Mortgage applications slow; refinances retreat

 Use the mortgage calculator below to how much you might save with a refinance into one of today's low mortgage rates.

-Applications for what the industry calls "purchase loans" — to buy homes — slipped 3% last week, but were up an impressive 18% compared to a year ago.
+Applications for what the industry calls "purchase loans" — to buy homes — fell 12% last week, to the lowest level since 2015, the Mortgage Bankers Association says.

 Take a look at today's best mortgage rates offered by lenders in your area: